sn8k/CashMachiine/user_manual_2025-08-19.md

 - Set Redis config using `REDIS_HOST`, `REDIS_PORT`, `REDIS_DB` and `RATE_LIMIT_PER_MINUTE`.
 - Run `./setup_env.sh` (Linux/Mac) or `setup_env.cmd` (Windows) to install Python dependencies.
 - Use `./remove_env.sh` or `remove_env.cmd` to uninstall these dependencies.
-- Each service includes install.sh and remove.sh scripts (v0.3.0).
+- Each service includes install.sh and remove.sh scripts.
 - Install RabbitMQ with `./install_rabbitmq.sh` and remove it with `./remove_rabbitmq.sh`.
 - Start all services with `docker-compose up -d` and stop them with `docker-compose down`.